 For most people it’s the end of the world, for others it’s an opportunity.

-Remnants (Of A Disaster) is our first feature project, currently in production and being shot in the North of England in 2013 in association with respected north eastern film makers Imaginative Minds.
+Remnants (Of A Disaster) is our first feature project, currently in post production after being shot in Castleford over the summer of 2013.

 A short version was originally made for the 2 Days Later short film competition 2011 and the entire film was shot and edited in forty six hours with no budget.
 It outlines the concepts and style of Remnants and also demonstrates what can be achieved with very little resources in a short space of time, being shot in ten hours with the only budget being £30 spent on food.